Good Cooking since 1995

 Yield: 8-10 servings

-(wash the vegetable prior to cutting to remove unwanted debris)
+(wash the vegetables prior to cutting to remove unwanted debris)

 Place the olive oil, leeks, carrots, celery and garlic in a large pot over medium-low heat.
 Saute until the vegetables have softened but not browned, about 8-10 minutes.
 At this point, add the kale, cabbage, and chard, and cook stirring, until the greens are wilted soft, about 8 minutes.
 Stir in the red pepper flakes with no seeds.